If your college instructor wants you to cite every fact or opinion you find in an outside source, how do you make room for your own opinion?

 Avoid clunky, high-schoolish documentation like the following:

 Don’t expend words writing about quotes and sources.
-If you use words like “in the book My Big Boring Academic Study, by Professor H. Pompous Windbag III, it says it says” or “the following quote by a government study shows that…” you are wasting words that would be better spent developing your ideas.
+If you provide a lengthy introduction such as “In the book My Big Boring Academic Study, by Professor H. Pompous Windbag III, it says” or “the following quote by a government study shows that…” you are wasting words that would be better spent developing your ideas.

 Using about the same space as the original, see how MLA style helps an author devote more words to developing the idea more fully.
 We shall continue to revise the above example: